Frequently Asked Questions

 - Family doctors are the primary health professionals to connect with in your fight against depression.
 You can explain your symptoms in more detail and they can help you navigate local mental health support services.
 Here’s more on consulting a doctor.

 - Talking to a therapist can also be incredibly helpful.
-See our post on finding a therapist near you.
-It’s probably the best thing you can do for yourself.
+See our post on finding a therapist near you or connecting to one online.
+It’s probably one of the best things you can do for yourself.

-- Our Professional Services section has more info on other ways you can reach out too.
+- Our Mental Health Professionals page has more info on other ways you can reach out too.

 Is there a men’s support group in my area?

 - Contact your local mental health centre to see if there are any groups they know of.
-Your doctor, or friends and family may also know of a group.
+Your doctor, friends, or family may also know of a group.

 For friends and family members